neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.name`

-Allows you to specify a job's name.
+**Optional** Allows you to specify a job's name.
 This name becomes a part of the job's internal hostname and exposed HTTP URL, and the job can then be controlled by its name through the low-level `neuro` tool.

 The name is completely _optional_.